mandelsoft/ocm-demo/README.md

 Finally, you can deploy the application into a kubernetes cluster using the provided installation package.

 To do so, you need some configuration.
-To help you composing the required configuration files, the provided package offeres some templates, which can be downloaded with
+To help you composing the required configuration files, the provided package offers some templates, which can be downloaded with

 ```bash
 TARGETREPO=... make toi-config